 Patient Assistance Programs

-The Kidney Foundation of Ohio’s mission is to provide a broad range of programming to persons with kidney disease and their families.
-The Direct Assistance Program of medication assistance, medical transportation reimbursement assistance and emergency grant funding address the financial needs of people with kidney disease and help improve compliance.
+The Kidney Foundation of Ohio offers financial assistance of medication, medical transportation reimbursement and emergency grant funding to address the financial needs of people with kidney disease to help improve compliance.
 Programs are free of charge.

 A.S.K.
 Program (Assist, Support, Konnect)

 Do you or a loved one have kidney disease?
 Do you need to talk to someone?
 You are not alone.
 The Kidney Foundation of Ohio helps individuals and families just like you.
 Here's how we can help: